 Chinese mainland reports no new domestically transmitted COVID-19 cases

-Chinese health authority said Saturday that no new domestically transmitted COVID-19 cases were reported on the mainland Friday, Trend reports citing Xinhua.
+Chinese health authority said Wednesday that no new domestically transmitted COVID-19 cases were reported on the Chinese mainland on Tuesday, Trend reports citing Xinhua.

-Three imported cases were reported in Guangdong Province, the National Health Commission said in its daily report.
+One imported case was reported in Guangdong Province on the mainland, the National Health Commission said in its daily report Wednesday.

-On Friday, two people were discharged from hospital after recovery, while the number of severe cases remained to be one.
+On Tuesday, one people was discharged from hospital after recovery, while the number of severe cases declined by one to two.

-As of Friday, the overall confirmed cases on the mainland had reached 83,030, including 67 patients who were still being treated, and 78,329 people who had been discharged after recovery.
+Statistics after a latest review and revision showed that as of Tuesday, the overall confirmed cases on the mainland had reached 83,021, including 73 patients who were still being treated, and 78,314 people who had been discharged after recovery.

 Altogether 4,634 people had died of the disease, the commission said.

-By Friday, the mainland had reported a total of 1,771 imported cases.
-Of the cases, 1,708 had been discharged from hospital after recovery, and 63 remained hospitalized, with no one in severe conditions.
+By Tuesday, the mainland had reported a total of 1,762 imported cases.
+Of the cases, 1,699 had been discharged from hospitals after recovery, and 63 remained hospitalized, no in severe conditions.
 No deaths from the imported cases had been reported.

-The commission said there were still two cases, both from overseas, suspected of being infected with the virus on Friday.
+The commission said three people were suspected of being infected with the virus, all were imported from overseas.

-Also on Friday, two new asymptomatic cases were reported on the mainland.
-No cases were re-categorized as confirmed ones, and 42 asymptomatic cases were discharged from medical observation.
+Also on Tuesday, four new asymptomatic cases were reported on the mainland.
+No cases were re-categorized as confirmed cases, and 18 asymptomatic cases were discharged from medical observation.